EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 After you have selected a profile, you may use the below tutorial to learn how to download it and use it in MAME.

-1. Copy the contents of a profile you would like to use by clicking the copy icon in the top right
-2. Open the MAME controller folder, ``/home/deck/.mame/cfg`, right click, `Create New`, `Text File`
+1. Open the MAME controller folder, `/home/deck/.mame/cfg`
 	* `~/.mame` is a hidden folder by default.
 In Dolphin (file manager), click the `☰` (hamburger menu) in the top right, click view hidden files to see these folders
+2. If a download button exists for the profile you would like to use, simply click the download button and place it in the folder in Step 1.
+You may skip Steps 3-6
+3. Right click anywhere in the folder, `Create New`, `Text File`
+4. Copy the contents of a profile you would like to use by clicking the copy icon in the top right
-3. Paste the contents of a profile you would like to use
+5. Paste the contents of a profile you would like to use
-4. Save the profile, either matching the profile name or something descriptive with an `.cfg` file extension
+6. Save the profile, either matching the profile name or something descriptive with an `.cfg` file extension
     * Without the `.cfg` file extension, the profile will not work
-5. You now have successfully downloaded a profile
+7. You now have successfully downloaded a profile

 ***